-Join the professional community - and get recognition for your energy expertise
+Join us in creating a better energy future — and get recognition for your expertise

 Become part of a global community working towards a more safe, secure and sustainable energy system.
 As an EI member, you gain access to unique insight, networking opportunities, knowledge resources and professional recognition opportunities - helping you to better understand and contribute to energy, and develop your career.